Raymi306/python-tutorial-codeblocks/README.md

-# python-tutorial
+# python-tutorial (WIP)

-There's not much here yet!
+A tutorial with eventual content for both absolute beginners and experienced programmers.

 There is a project board where some initial planning and drafting is going on.